Tomaati/Ciphix_Case/README.md

   * Implement editing data from `sqlite`
 * Design the pages by creating CSS based on the `Figma` designs mentioned above.

+### Database Design
+In order to store all the information that is needed to get the web application up and running it is important to design what the database(s) will look like.
+The following information has to be stored somewhere in order for it to be re-used on the web application:
+* Username / Password
+* Conversations / Topics
+* Topics / Summary - *Note, this is mainly useful for the readability of the application*

+As mentioned previously the databases will be stored using `sqlite`, because it is a relatively lightweight db that is supported by `django` and allows for quick and easy access/manipulation.

 ## Exploratory Data Analysis
 From Exploratory Data Analysis it became clear that:
 * `df.head()`, `df.tail()`, and `df.sample()` shows that the items represented in the dataset are tweets sent between customers and a company's support team.